RI State Police fire trooper involved in excessive force case

 Donnelly-Taylor had also filed a lawsuit alleging O’Donnell and former Attorney General Peter Kilmartin violated his rights by not defending him in the civil suit filed by Monsanto.

 The R.I.
-Supreme Court upheld Kilmartin’s decision not to defend Donnelly-Taylor in June 2018.
+Supreme Court upheld Kilmartin’s decision not to defend the trooper in June 2018.

 In May, Donnelly-Taylor’s federal suit was dismissed by U.S. District Judge John J. McConnell.